ronaldroe/okcoders-python-fastapi/README.md

 In this lesson, we will build out the service and repository layers for the User API and add persistence (via SQLite).

 We will complete the User API CRUD endpoints.
+Data will persist in an in-memory SQLite database accessed by ORM.

 ### Lesson 4 - Address API, Database Relationships